collocations.org

 procedures carried out for reasons of national security

-for ~ of
+for reason of (formal)

 They complained about the food, and with good reason (= rightly).

-~ against
+reason against

 There are obvious reasons against such a move.

-~ behind
+reason behind

 We are trying to uncover the reasons behind her decision.

-~ for
+reason for

-They didn''t give any reason for the delay.
+They didn't give any reason for the delay.

 PHRASES